 Price for Large Homes: Self-monitored systems generally have an edge over professionally monitored systems when it comes to price.
 But if you have a large home with many rooms and entryways, that may not always be the case.
 A self-monitored system requires you to purchase as many cameras as you have areas you’d like to monitor, and you have to pay full price for each.
 A professionally monitored system may offer efficient bundle pricing for this situation.

-Neither option is inherently superior.
+Neither security system option is inherently superior.
 It’s all about what fits your individual needs best.
 Primarily, it’s a case of cost versus convenience.
 Think about the price, as well as how much responsibility you’re willing to take on.

 Deciding Based on Your Neighborhood